What is the academic study of religion?

 - Objectives Jump to content

 In addition to Core and elective hours, the B.A. in philosophy with a concentration in religion requires 33 hours of upper-level (3/4000) coursework in philosophy.
-Students engage in the academic study of religion and philosophy in classes such as Religious Texts, Christian Thought, Philosophy of Religion, and Special Topics courses such as Islamic Thought and Ethics, Religion & War.
+Students engage in the academic study of religion and philosophy in courses such as Theories of Religion, Christian Thought, Islamic Thought, and Philosophy of Religion.
 To complete their degree, students may choose from among a variety of other classes covering the history of philosophy and a wide range of philosophical questions and issues.

 Method of Delivery